fbpx

 Zosette Guir, Integrator

-After receiving her bachelor’s degree in Communications Studies from the University of Michigan, Ann Arbor, Zosette Guir has worked on various production projects in the metro Detroit area including Autoweek’s Vinsetta Garage, the Ernst & Young Entrepreneur of the Year Awards for Crain’s Detroit Business, Detroit Performs, Connect, The Seven Generation River as well as nationally distributed documentaries When I’m 65 and Ride the Tiger, as well as pieces for Detroit Public Television’s weekly news and public affairs program, One Detroit, which focuses on journalism based on immersive community engagement.
+After receiving her bachelor’s degree in Communications Studies from the University of Michigan, Ann Arbor, Zosette Guir has worked on various production projects in the metro Detroit area including Autoweek’s Vinsetta Garage, the Ernst & Young Entrepreneur of the Year Awards for Crain’s Detroit Business, Detroit Performs, Connect, The Seven Generation River as well as nationally distributed documentaries When I’m 65 and Ride the Tiger, as well as pieces for Detroit PBS’s weekly news and public affairs program, One Detroit, which focuses on journalism based on immersive community engagement.

 Doug Clevenger, Videographer